Easton, MD Fishing Trails and Maps

 Whether by wheel or foot, many off-road trips in southern Howard County involve the Patuxent Branch Trail.
 Opened in 1997, the 4.5-mile regional trail connects to an extensive network of local trails...

-The St. Michaels Nature Trail skirts the western edge of the scenic town of St. Michaels, Maryland, which was built on the site of a 17th century Anglican church that eventually lent the settlement...
+Overview The 1.3-mile St. Michaels Nature Trail skirts the western edge of the scenic town of St. Michaels, Maryland, which was built on the site of a 17th-century Anglican church that eventually...

 MD 1.3 mi Asphalt